 Élie is a young outsider who arrives on a North Seas island, a place at the mercy of nature’s brute force.
 It’s the spring thaw, and the men are busy with the annual seal hunt when the mysterious presence of this foreign woman sparks feelings of both curiosity and mistrust.

-Aïcha is a troubled teenage girl.
-Living with her mother, she can’t forgive her for throwing out her step-father who she adored.
-She longs for him to come back and take her back with him.
-When she meets Baz, a guy who is twice her age, it’s love at first sight, the real kind, the one that hurts.
-Baz wants to help this lost little girl, but she wants much more from him, and is ready to do anything to get it
+Aïcha is a troubled teenage girl who cannot forgive her mother for kicking out the stepfather she adored.
+Aïcha longs for him to come back and take her away.
+When she meets Baz, a man twice her age, it’s love at first sight for her; the real kind, the one that hurts.
+Baz wants to help this lost little girl, but she wants much more from him, and is ready to do anything to get it.

 A Man (Adrien Brody) awakens in a mangled car-wreck at the bottom of a steep cliff.
 He’s injured, his legs are trapped, and he has no memory of who he is or how he got there.
 His only company is a crackling radio broadcast of a violent bank robbery gone wrong and a corpse in the back seat with a wallet identifying him as one of the perpetrators.
 Confronted with overwhelming obstacles, both real and imagined, the Man must discover his identity and face the consequences of what that might be.